top of page

 BackTable / VI / Tool

-The Wells' criteria PE calculator is a clinical decision-making tool designed to assess the probability of a pulmonary embolism (PE) in patients presenting with symptoms suggestive of this life-threatening condition.
-A pulmonary embolism occurs when a blood clot, usually originating from a deep vein thrombosis (DVT) in the legs or pelvis, travels to the lungs and obstructs blood flow.
-Rapid diagnosis and treatment are crucial to prevent severe complications or death.
+The Wells’ criteria for PE calculator is a clinical decision-making tool designed to assess the probability of pulmonary embolism (PE) in patients presenting with symptoms suggestive of this potentially life-threatening condition.
+A PE occurs when a blood clot, usually originating from a deep vein thrombosis (DVT) in the legs or pelvis, travels to the lungs and obstructs pulmonary blood flow.
+Timely diagnosis and intervention are essential to reduce the risk of complications or death.

-This calculator uses the Wells' criteria, which is a set of clinical parameters developed by Dr. Phil Wells and his colleagues in 1998.
-It has been widely accepted and utilized by healthcare professionals to stratify patients into different risk categories based on the likelihood of having a PE.
+This calculator applies the Wells’ score for PE, a set of clinical parameters developed by Dr. Phil Wells and colleagues in 1998.
+It is widely used by healthcare professionals to stratify patients into risk categories based on the likelihood of PE.

-To use the Wells' criteria PE calculator, clinicians input patient-specific data, such as signs and symptoms of DVT, heart rate, recent surgery or immobilization, and the presence of hemoptysis.
-The calculator then assigns points to each criterion, and the total score determines the patient's risk category: low, moderate, or high probability of PE.
+To use the Wells’ score PE calculator, clinicians enter patient-specific data such as signs and symptoms of DVT, elevated heart rate, recent surgery or immobilization, and hemoptysis.
+The calculator assigns a point value to each criterion, and the total Wells’ score for PE determines the risk category: low, moderate, or high probability.

-Based on the risk category, the clinician may proceed with additional diagnostic testing, such as D-dimer testing or imaging studies like computed tomography pulmonary angiography (CTPA) or ventilation-perfusion (V/Q) scanning, to confirm or rule out the presence of a PE.
-The Wells' criteria PE calculator is a valuable tool that helps streamline the diagnostic process, allowing for quicker, more informed decision-making and potentially improving patient outcomes.
+Depending on the score, clinicians may proceed with additional diagnostic steps such as D-dimer testing, CT pulmonary angiography (CTPA), or ventilation-perfusion (V/Q) scanning to confirm or exclude PE.
+The Wells’ criteria PE calculator supports efficient triage and workup, promoting faster, more informed clinical decision-making and optimizing patient care.

 Clinical signs and symptoms of DVT